Gdańsk Street, Bydgoszcz: Tract division

-Once Gdańsk Street set up, the land situated on both sides has been divided into plots and sold to individuals.
-Probably most of the plots all the way to Świętojańskia street, has been drawn around the 1850s and their limits are still the same today.
+Once Gdańsk Street was established, the land situated on both sides was divided into plots and sold to individuals.
+Most of the plots all the way to Świętojańskia street, have been drawn around the 1850s, and their limits are still the same today.
 The parcelling process of properties on Gdańsk Street and their numbering was finally completed in February 1931, followed by the administrative imposition for even-numbered (eastern side) and odd ones (on the west).
 Between 1879 and 1931, 169 numbers were registered and since 1931, 190 are in use in total.
 Following adjustments were related to the further development of the street to the north, especially on the eastern side.
 Currently, the highest administrative number is 260, corresponding to the Forest district ("Myślęcinek") area.